shinwang1/Angular-deployment-tutorial/README.md

         'imagemin',
         'svgmin'
       ]
-    },   // Don't forget the comma here
+    },   ///\ Don't forget the comma here, the code below is what I've copied over from grunt buildcontrol

     buildcontrol: {
       options: {